fanoframework/fanoframework.github.io/deployment/docker/index.md

 $ docker network inspect testfano_default
 ```

-Find IP address for Apache, for example if it prints `172.20.0.3/16`
+Find IP address for Apache, for example if it prints `172.20.0.3/16`,
-Then open browser and visit `http://172.20.0.3` to access our application.
+then open browser and visit `http://172.20.0.3` to access our application.

 ## Deploy Fano SCGI Application with Docker